 Australian Patent Examination

-Examination of an Australian standard patent application must be requested in Australia within the earliest of five years of the filing date of the complete patent application, i.e. for national phase entries within five years of the international filing date, and within six months of the Australian Patents Office issuing a Direction to Request Examination.
+Examination of an Australian standard patent application must be requested in Australia within the earliest of five years of the filing date of the complete patent application, i.e. for national phase entries within five years of the international filing date, and within two months of the Australian Patents Office issuing a Direction to Request Examination.